gazebosim/sdf_tutorials/pose_frame_semantics/tutorial_1-5.md

 This document is a work in progress to define the semantics of the pose frame attribute.

-### Element naming rules in sdf 1.4
+### Element naming rules in SDFormat 1.4

-In sdf 1.4, sibling elements of the same type must have unique names.
+In SDFormat 1.4, sibling elements of the same type must have unique names.
 For example, the following models are invalid because links, joints, and collisions with the same parent do not have unique names.